Waxworm: Biodegradation of plastic

 Two species of waxworm, Galleria mellonella and Plodia interpunctella have both been observed eating and digesting polyethylene plastic (plastivory).
 The waxworms metabolize polyethylene plastic films into ethylene glycol, a compound which biodegrades rapidly.
 This unusual ability to digest matter classically thought of as non-edible may originate with the waxworm's ability to digest beeswax as a result of gut microbes that are essential in the biodegradation process.
 Two strains of bacteria, Enterobacter asburiae and Bacillus sp, isolated from the guts of Plodia interpunctella waxworms, have been shown to decompose polyethylene in laboratory testing.
 In a test with a 28-day incubation period of these two strains of bacteria on polyethylene films, the films' hydrophobicity decreased.
 In addition, damage to the films' surface with pits and cavities (0.3–0.4 μm in depth) was observed using scanning electron microscopy and atomic-force microscopy.

 Placed in a polyethylene shopping bag, about 100 Galleria mellonella waxworms consumed almost 0.1 g of the plastic over the course of 12 hours in laboratory conditions.

-A non-peer reviewed research study in 2020 questioned the ability of G. mellonella caterpillars to digest and biologically degrade polyethylene.